 Pro stock code: Head PT57A

 Pro stock code printed in throat: No

 Sticker player code in throat: Yes

-The specs and pic below is from the website prostocktennis.com where you can actually buy Andy Murray’s actual racquet!
-If it’s still there that is.
+The specs and pic below are from the website prostocktennis.com where you can actually buy Andy Murray’s actual racquet!
 Check out Andy Murray’s racquet here.